Home Frequently Asked Questions

-In order to make it easier for expat workers to find jobs in Germany, the German government created a Job-Seeker Visa Program.
-The purpose is to allow foreign workers to legally live in Germany for up to six months in order to look for employment and to interview in-person with prospective employers in the country.
-Once a foreign worker secures a qualifying offer of employment in Germany, he or she can then apply for temporary residence in Germany along with his or her spouse and dependent children.
+In order to make it easier for expat workers from non-EU countries to find jobs in Germany, the German government created an Opportunity Card (Chancenkarte).
+The purpose is to allow foreign workers from non-EU countries to legally live in Germany for up to 12 months in order to look for skilled employment and to interview in-person with prospective employers in the country.
+The German Opportunity Card also permits a non-EU citizen to legally work in Germany for up to 20 hours per week while searching for skilled employment in Germany.
+Once an Opportunity Card holder secures a qualifying offer of skilled employment in Germany, he or she can then apply for temporary residence in Germany with either a German Residence Permit or EU Blue Card (depending on eligibility) along with his or her spouse and dependent children.

-According to the German government, the processing time for a Job-Seeker Visa, which is filed in the foreign worker’s country of residence, can take up to several weeks or as little as a few days.
+The processing time for a German Opportunity Card Application, which is filed in the foreign worker’s country of residence, can take up to several weeks or as little as a few days, depending on various factors.

 No, you do not have to know the German language to apply for jobs in Germany, because there are many German employers who are seeking and hiring foreign workers with good English language skills.